smack42/ColorFill/codegolf26232/readme.txt

 75 minutes.
 This small speedup, compared to the 78 minutes of the 8-parallel run, is due to the hardware multithreading of this 8-cores/16-threads CPU.

+---
+added 2023-08-25:

+The performance-improved solver of ColorFill 1.3.3 completed the 10-parallel run in 54 minutes 16 seconds, which is about 21 minutes faster than the 75 minutes 5 seconds of version 1.3.2 more than 1.5 years ago.